jneubert/visualSKOS/README.md

 # Demo

-A demo is available at http://graves.cl/visualRDF
+A demo of visualRDF is available at http://graves.cl/visualRDF.